rapooklp/rapooklp/README.md

 - Highly motivated, Adaptive and Attention to detail.
 - Team player, take ownership and innovative.
 - Analytical, problem-solving, monitoring and checking for accuracy.

 ## Purpose
-- 🔭 I’m currently working on Projects in Python, right now I am working with a loan default project
+- 🔭 I’m currently working on a project of unemployment reduction with a group of other four members at ALX Africa.
-- 🌱 I’m currently learning Complete Data Science and Machine Learning
+- 🌱 I’m currently learning Data Analytics to expend my skill set in dealing with big data.
 - 👯 I’m looking to collaborate on Banks, Insurance and Financial Companies
 - 🤔 I’m looking for help with getting an internship, graduate program or new entry role.
-- ⚡ Fun fact: I take pictures for fun and coding makes me happy
+- ⚡ Fun fact: I’d be delighted to put my analytical and data management skills to good use and help you solve quantitative problems in any department of your choice
 ## Favourite qoute
 ### "Associate with people who are likely to improve you, welcome those whom you are capable of improving, the process is a mutual one because people learn as they teach."
 By a Stoic Called Seneca